 Appreciate the beauty of Bahia Palace

 Bahia Palace is admired building in Marrakech.
 Bahia Palace is located in the medina surrounded by souks.

 The Bahia Palace is one of the major architectural highlights in Marrakech that depicts the sophisticated beauty and details of Moroccan architecture and design.

 These are my suggested Marrakech activities and attractions.
 Here are some other places in Morocco that you would like to consider where they filmed some Game of Thrones scenes.

-If you have been to Marrakech, let me know other things, experience or places to visit in Marrakech in the comment box below.
+If you have been to Marrakech, let me know other things, experiences or places to visit in Marrakech in the comment box below.

 Our stay in Marrakech was a different experience.
-It was my first time to visit Africa, and will definitely just the beginning of more African adventures.
+It was my first time visiting Africa, and will definitely be just the beginning of more African adventures.